servicerocket-labs/forge-fundamentals/exercise-1.md

 # Exercise 1 - Building your first app

-For this course, we will be creating a Forge app that allows users to insert and interact with a macro on Confluence.
+Welcome to the course.
+We will be building a Forge app that extends the native functionality of Confluence by creating custom extensions that users can see and interact with.

 1. Navigate to the directory where you want create the app.

-2. Open up a terminal and initialise the app by running the following command:
+2. Open up a terminal and initialize the app by running the following command:

 ```shell
 forge create